2:00 p.m. Gear Check Day Before Climb Begins

 You are required to bring your own lunches.
-On-mountain breakfasts and dinners are provided by Alpine Ascents.
-If you have any food allergies or requirements, please notify us in advance.
-Your climber application features a place to input this information, or we are always happy to speak with you directly.
+On-mountain breakfasts and dinners are provided on the climb.
+If you have any food allergies or requirements, please include this information in your registration paperwork.

 Food is one of the basic pleasures of wilderness travel.
 There are countless options for putting together healthy and delicious meals for your trip.
 For most climbs in the alpine environment, we eat approximately every hour during brief rest breaks.
 This constant intake is the most efficient way to fuel our bodies and meter our energy output as we climb.
 We do not stop for long “lunch breaks.”
 Your lunches should not require the use of a stove while on the mountain.